cavellerson/Faceless/README.md

 click on the face in order to get new posts that allows you to see new posts/vote

+currently, users can just go to the site and input whatever votes/username they want by submitting requests to the server side... so they can essentially bypass the client side code.. we'll find a way to fix that!

 -Cavell W and Ryan F